chitti239/E-commerce-follow-along/README.md

 ### **Milestone 32**
 - Implemented Redux in frontend.

+---

+### **Milestone 33**
+- Implemented cookies auth by using cokie-parser npm package.
+- Added cookies by login page.

 ## **Conclusion**
 This project provides a feature-rich e-commerce solution while strengthening your skills in web development, database management, and user interaction using the MERN stack.
 It is designed to be scalable, user-centric, and secure.